-In case you haven't already figured it out, the example1.py program you have created connects to python.org via HTTP, reads and parses the Python-related news feed that is hosted there, and then prints the most recent five items as text and HTML.
-Don't worry if you don't have an internet connection on your machine; the script has canned data it will use when it cannot connect to python.org.
+The example1.py program you have just created connects to python.org via HTTP, reads and parses the Python-related news feed in RDF format, and then prints the most recent five items as text and HTML.
+Don't worry if you are working offline.
+The script has canned data it will use when it cannot connect to python.org.

 Wing will run to the breakpoint and stop, placing a red indicator on the line.
 Notice that the toolbar changes to include additional debug tools, as shown below:

-Your display may vary depending on how you have configured the Toolbar Size and Toolbar Style preferences.
-Note that Wing displays tooltips explaining what the tools do when you mouse over them.
+Your display may vary depending on the size of your screen or if you have altered the toolbar's configuration.
+Wing displays tooltips explaining what the tools do when you mouse over them.

 Now you can inspect the program state at that point with the Stack Data tool and by going up and down the stack from the toolbar or Debug menu.
 The stack can also be viewed as a list using the Call Stack tool.

 Notice that the Debug status indicator in the lower left of Wing's main window changes color depending on the state of the debug process.
 Mouse over the indicator to see detailed status in a tooltip: